 What will you do with the time allowed you on this Earth?

-With God’s help I hope to accomplish a lot, so that I may leave a legacy that my posterity will be proud to share with others with or without my sight intact.
+With God’s help I hope to accomplish a lot, so that I can leave a legacy that my posterity will be proud to share with others with or without my sight intact.